 The method has the following advantages:

-• the need for pain medications decreases;
+• the need for painkillers is reduced;

 • it becomes possible to do without taking antimicrobial agents;